 OKR is a strategic framework, whereas KPIs are measurements that exist within a framework.

-So let’s dive into the definitions.
-As you might be familiar, KPI stands for key performance indicators.
-Also, OKR is objectives and key results.
-It has never been easy to compare OKRs and KPIs because they are both parts of a similar method, and these two somehow fit together.
-However, KPIs are more focused on measuring success rather than setting goals.
-While the OKR system sets targets and leads teams to measure the results.
+Now let’s define these terms.
+KPI stands for key performance indicators.
+In addition, OKR is an objective and key result.
+It has never been easy to compare OKRs and KPIs since they are both a part of the same method, and these two somehow fit together.
+KPIs, on the other hand, focus more on measuring success than on setting goals.
+In contrast, an OKR system sets targets and leads teams to measure progress.

-KPIs are recommended to be measurable.
+KPIs should be measurable.
 When you add quantitative value makes it easier to analyze performance.
 On the other hand, OKRs inspire you to set ambitious objectives and break those down into key results.
-The best OKRs should be achievable, memorable, and inspiring.
+The most effective OKRs should be achievable, memorable, and inspiring.

 So, they are both management tools that are designed to set goals and make the process measurable, but they do it in different ways.

 KPIs are focused on the result, whereas OKRs are monitoring the process.